SuhaVaqar/Lung-Colon-Image-Classification-Using-InceptionV3/README.md

-# Lung-Colon-Image-Classification-Using-InceptionV3
+# Lung Colon Image Classification Using InceptionV3

-This project uses transfer learning with the InceptionV3 model to classify lung and colon images.
-The dataset used is the Lung Colon Image Dataset, which contains three categories of medical images.
-The model is built using TensorFlow and Keras.
+A deep learning project that uses transfer learning with **InceptionV3** to classify lung and colon cancer histopathological images into three categories.
+This project is built using **TensorFlow** and **Keras**.

+## Overview

+This project focuses on using a pre-trained **InceptionV3** model for image classification to identify lung and colon cancer types from medical histopathological images.
+The model is fine-tuned for this specific task and achieves high accuracy through transfer learning.

+---

-Dataset
+## Dataset

-The dataset contains medical images from three categories:
+The **Lung Colon Image Dataset** consists of three categories:

-# Lung Adenocarcinoma
+- **Lung Adenocarcinoma**
-# Lung Squamous Cell Carcinoma
+- **Lung Squamous Cell Carcinoma**
-# Colon Adenocarcinoma
+- **Colon Adenocarcinoma**

+The dataset can be downloaded from [Kaggle](https://www.kaggle.com/datasets/andrewmvd/lung-and-colon-cancer-histopathological-images).

+---

+### Prerequisites

+Make sure you have the following installed:
+- Python 3.x
+- TensorFlow
+- Keras
+- OpenCV
+- NumPy, Pandas, Matplotlib